A brief guide to fix ERR_CONNECTION_REFUSED in Chrome.

 Disable all the outdated and expired extensions by conducting an audit check and making your browsing experience smooth and error-free.

 #9.
 Reinstall Chrome:

 Updated or expired Chrome browser can cause errors and hence it is advisable to uninstall Chrome browser completely and re-install the same.
 Go for the latest version of Chrome browser, from the official website of Chrome and install it to get rid of the error.

 #10.
 Contact Site Owners:

-Even after trying all the above solutions, if the error still persists, there may be some major issue from the server side.
-Have a word with the site owners through phone, email or social media.
+Even after trying all the above solutions, if the error still persists, there may be some major issue from the server-side.
+Have a word with the site owners through phone, email, or social media.
 They may be trying to resolve the error too.
-Wait for their feedback and course of actions.
+Wait for their feedback and course of action.